 - Create an email rule to flag email communications where the “reply” email address is different from the “from” email address shown.

 - Color code virtual correspondence so emails from employee/internal accounts are one color and emails from non-employee/external accounts are another.

-- If a BEC incident occurs, notify the IRS and file a complaint with the FBI at the Internet Crime Complaint Center (IC3).
+- If a BEC incident occurs, notify the IRS and file a report with the FBI IC3.